DimitrijaGj/dh_param_generator_py/README.md

 ## Deffie-Hellmann Parameters Python script generator

-## Description
+## Overview
-By provisioning a new server there i a lot of time lost for generating Deffie-Hellmann Parametar (DH).
-In order to make this process faster here is an Python script that pregenerates stock of DH Params and served them with Flask application.
+When provisioning a new server, generating Diffie-Hellman (DH) parameters can be a time-consuming process.
+To streamline this task, we've designed a Python script that pre-generates a stockpile of DH parameters and serves them using a Flask application.
+This approach saves valuable time during server provisioning by ensuring DH parameters are readily available.

-In that way we can safe some time when we provision the new servers.
+### Key Features of the Script
+Initial Stockpile Creation:
-The python script is designed so that first one stock of 10 DH Params are created so the Flask server can start serving DH Params one by one.
+ - At startup, the script generates an initial stock of 10 DH parameters to ensure the Flask server can immediately start serving requests.
+Incremental Parameter Generation:
+ - After the initial stock, the script creates DH parameters in batches of 5 at a time.
+This ensures that the system doesn't get overloaded and that serving the DH parameters isn't interrupted.
+#### Stock Management:
+The script maintains a stock of up to 100 DH parameters at any given time.
+Parameters are generated only when the stock drops below this threshold.
+Flask Integration:
+The Flask application provides an HTTP API that delivers DH parameters one by one, ensuring the seamless provisioning of servers.

 ## Badges